Top of Page

 • that I am subject to drug and alcohol testing while employed by the Board of Education if there is a reasonable suspicion that I am present at Board of Education property or premises or any site of Board sponsored activities, while under the influence of drugs or alcohol;

-• that, in accordance with Board Rule 4-4 (c), I must notify the Board of Education if I am convicted of a felony or any crime involving the consumption, possession, sale, distribution or manufacture of any controlled substance (as defined in 21 U.S.C. §812, 720 ILCS 570/102 (1992) or in the Cannabis Control Act, 720 ILCS 550/1 et seq.) or any drug that is legally obtainable but has not been legally obtained, or that is not being used for prescribed purposes or taken according to prescribed dosages; and,
+• that, in accordance with Board Rule 4-4 (c), I must notify the Board of Education if I am convicted of a felony or any crime involving the consumption, possession, sale, distribution or manufacture of any controlled substance (as defined in 21 U.S.C. §812, 720 ILCS 550, and 720 ILCS 570) or any drug that is legally obtainable but has not been legally obtained, or that is not being used for prescribed purposes or taken according to prescribed dosages; and,

-• that if I violate the Board’s Drug and Alcohol Free Workplace Policy, the Board shall dismiss me from employment in accordance with the Employee Discipline and Due Process Policy.
+• that if I violate the Board's Drug and Alcohol Free Workplace Policy, the Board shall proceed with discipline up to and including dismiss from employment in accordance with the Board's established discipline policies and procedures.

 I certify that I will remain drug and alcohol free at the workplace at all times during the course of my employment by the Board of Education.